 These price increases are problematic for Floridians for a variety of reasons.
 Although industry experts expect that the market will eventually recover, as it always does, these increased property prices may persist for some time.
 But when it decelerates, homeowners will not profit as much.

-“Florida homeowners are much wealthier as a result of the rise in property values across much of the state, but not as affluent as they may believe,” Zandi said.
+“Florida homeowners are much wealthier due to the rise in property values across much of the state, but not as affluent as they may believe,” Zandi said.
 It will be more difficult for homeowners to move up to a more costly property or use their home's equity to fund their expenditures.
 In addition, many middle-to-low-income people and first-time homebuyers are priced out of the market, according to Zandi, since they cannot afford not only the high sale prices but also the increasing mortgage rates and homeowners insurance.

 10 Florida Markets Are Overvalued, According To A Rental Trends Study

 According to new research on rental market trends, the Florida rental housing market is among the most overpriced in the country and has among the fastest-rising prices.
 The moratorium's expiry, along with the high demand for rentals, particularly in Florida, pushed rental costs skyrocketing.
 Landlords will continue to hike rents until additional rental units are developed, pricing off many middle-class customers who previously rented because they couldn't afford to purchase.